-The first in the series deals with a particularly prickly challenge –coaching the uncoachable.
+Buckle up, this topic deals with a particularly prickly challenge –coaching the uncoachable.

 When it comes to coaching these uncoachables you need to flip the script.
 Rather than focus on their strengths it is more important to focus on what could potentially derail them and negatively impact their organization and their career.

-Here are a few tips to get started when you are ready to coach an uncoachable.
+Here are a few tips to coach an uncoachable.

-- Help the coachee to see potential issues that could end up derailing their upward trajectory.
-This might involve gaining insight into WHY their approach has worked so far but then taking a long-term view to see how this approach could turn into a liability for them and their organization
+- Help them to see issues that could potentially derail their upward trajectory.
+This might involve gaining insight into why their approach has worked so far and then taking them through a long-term view to see how this approach could turn into a liability –for both them and their organization.

-- Help the coachee to discover how they can remain authentic but add new approaches, thinking and tools to achieve their goals that won’t become a liability
+- Help them to discover how they can remain authentic and add new approaches, ways of thinking, and tools to achieve their goals that won’t become a liability.